Phenomics - Coding x High-Throughput Imaging (2D/3D Models)

 🏀 Pornlada Likasitwatanakul, a talented medical student who I knew could do both wet lab and image analysis from the moment we met.

-🚀 Prof.(Emerita) Marianne Hokland, who encouraged me to perform 3D culturing experiments.
+🚀 Emerita Prof.Dr.
+Marianne Hokland, who encouraged me to perform 3D culturing experiments.

 🚀 Asst.Prof.Dr.
 Somponnat Sampattavanich, who always provides comments and suggestions on image analysis.